 One of the documents represented in Conrad’s work is the January 1732 census of New Orleans.
 Conrad presents it as a translated transcription, laid out in a tabular form that ostensibly replicates the original.
 A comparison of the published version with the original manuscript clearly demonstrates the folly of relying upon derivative works.

 The two images, below, are representative of the entire record.
-On the left, you see an image of manuscript page 5.
-On the right, you see an annotated image of Conrad’s corresponding page, which offers his “transcription.”
+The first presents an image of manuscript page 8.
+The second is an annotated image of Conrad’s corresponding page, which offers his “transcription.”

 Among the significant differences, we see these: